cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

 It's simply `return x + y*320`.

 So which one is faster?
-According to some an <a href="https://gist.github.com/cslarsen/2896137">old experiment I made</a>, the GCC version is the fastest — **but** I'll need to rerun them and compile from assembly, to make sure that the optimizer doesn't optimize away the loop.
+According to an <a href="https://gist.github.com/cslarsen/2896137">old experiment of mine</a>, the GCC version is the fastest — **but** I'll need to rerun them and compile from assembly, to make sure that the optimizer doesn't optimize away the loop.